toschneider/study-administration/README.md

 #study-administration

-Tool for planning the courses of next semester
+Tool for planning next semesters courses

 TODO:
 - Add main functions of this tool